background

 This paper develops two metrics for measuring how the cost of judges changes under different assumptions about their age of appointment and retirement, and under different conditions about life expectancy of judges and their spouses.
 Three changes to the law will help to address the long term pressures of demographic change, namely: (a) increasing the maximum retirement age of judges; (b) increasing the minimum age at which judges qualify for the judicial pension; and (c) increasing the minimum years of service required to qualify for the judicial pension.
 Consistently with the core value of judicial independence, the second and third changes should be put in place for new judicial appointees only.

-[The paper appears in (2011) 39 Federal Law Review 33 and will be distributed].
+The paper appears in (2011) 39 Federal Law Review 33 and is available for download here.

 Speaker: Professor Brian Opeskin ( Macquarie University)